Top of the Heap

 Top of the Heap is an American sitcom that ran for seven episodes on Fox from April 7 until May 19, 1991, the most successful (as it was the only one to make it to series) of three attempted spin-offs of Married... with Children that started as backdoor pilots (the other two being Radio Free Trumaine and Enemies).
 The pilot was episode 20 of the fifth season of Married... with Children.
-The series aired Sundays at 9:30 pm.
+The series aired on Sundays at 9:30 p.m.

 Synopsis

 Top of the Heap focused on the attempts of two minor Married... with Children characters—Charlie Verducci (Joseph Bologna) and his son Vinnie (Matt LeBlanc)—to get rich.
 Charlie's "master plan" is for Vinnie to marry into a wealthy family; to this end, the two Chicago slum residents try to get into high society.
 Vinnie also owns a cat, Mr. Fluffy, who is despised by Charlie.
 Mona Mullins (Joey Lauren Adams) is a girl from the Verduccis' neighborhood who has a crush on Vinnie, who tries to fend her off.
 Alixandra Stone (Rita Moreno) is the manager of a country club, and the object of Charlie's affections.
 Vinnie gets a job at a country club, which also employs a security guard, Emmet Lefebvre.

 In some episodes actors from Married... with Children made guest appearances as their characters from the show, thus reinforcing the connection between the two series.
 Al Bundy (Ed O'Neill) appeared in the pilot (which itself was an episode of Married... with Children), Bud Bundy (David Faustino) made an appearance in an episode in the country club, and Kelly Bundy (Christina Applegate) appeared twice on the show in cameo appearances.

 In 1992, there was a continuation of this series entitled Vinnie & Bobby; it also lasted for only seven episodes.
 The only characters returning in this version were the eponymous Vinnie (Matt LeBlanc), Mona Mullins (Joey Lauren Adams) and Bobby Grazzo (Robert Torti), who only appeared in the last episode of Top of the Heap.